-An Apple Inc. (AAPL) attorney urged a judge to order Motorola Mobility to redesign elements of its smartphones because they may infringe patents owned by the iPhone maker.
+An Apple Inc. (AAPL:US) attorney urged a judge to order Motorola Mobility to redesign elements of its smartphones because they may infringe patents owned by the iPhone maker.

 “We’re not saying, ‘Block all sales,’” Powers said.
 “We’re saying, ‘Don’t infringe.’”